lucasfdcampos/rocketseat-youtube/README.md

   <a href="#movie_camera-tutorials">Tutorials
 </p>

-## :trophy: Motivação
+## :trophy: Motivation

 >Repo dedicated to Rocketseat YouTube channel tutorials

-With the main objective of taking devs to the next level, the **[Rocketseat](https://rocketseat.com.br)** always makes new content available on its [channel](https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg) to boost its dev community.
+With the main objective of taking devs to the next level, the [Rocketseat](https://rocketseat.com.br) always makes new content available on its [channel](https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg) to boost its dev community.

 ## 🚀 Technologies